GideonWolfe/ChatNoir/README.md

 # ChatNoir
 Text based chat client.
-This was a final projec for Inro to Computer Programming, and should not be used as a daily chat client.
+This was a final projec for an Intro to Computer Programming class, and should not be used as a daily chat client, due to lack of features, stability, and security.